Air Handling PlantPlant

 Figure 3.
 Air Handling Plant Systems and Components.

 Figure 3.
-VAV Air Handling Plant Systems and Components.
+VAV Air Handling Plant Systems and Components (click on image to enlarge).

 Dedicated Outdoor Air System (DOAS)